-- A sample participant file that contains documents meeting the requirements of IDAPA 16.03.21 sections 600 and 601.
+- A sample participant file that contains documents meeting the requirements of IDAPA 16.03.21.301.05.a-i.

 - When center-based services are to be provided, a site visit is required.
 Prior to that visit, the following documents must be submitted.
-If they are not submitted with your application a team member will reach out to you with instructions for submitting them.

 - Evidence of a local fire inspection

-- Occupancy permit.
+- Occupancy permit